Cleeng/mediastore-sdk/README.md

 # MediaStore SDK

+## Fork Purpose

+This fork contains a workaround to support Next.js.
+The official SDK contains unbundled css imports that break the Next.js CSS bundle.
+In lieu of an actual fix, we've removed the css imports from the package so they can be imported manually inside of your Next.js application.

+Please ensure to install the `react-loading-skeleton` and `@adyen/adyen-web` package versions as specified in this package.json file as direct dependencies to your Next.js project.
+View the installation instructions for further guidance on implementing the workaround.

+## Original Description

 This is the Cleeng official component library to be used with React.js.

 MediaStore SDK Library consists of components that will allow you to build a seamless checkout process, help visitors become subscribers, and then allow them to manage their subscriptions.